 Christ / Anti-Christ / Messiah

 Needless to say, the Christian movement began with Jesus Christ.
-The word ‘Christ’ is used 186 times in the Book of Mormon during the Old Testament era.
-Yet the word “Christ” never appears in the Hebrew Old Testament, and the word Messiah is only used twice.
-The word ‘anti-Christ’ is used in the Book of Mormon 76 years before the birth of Christ.
+The word Christ is used 186 times in the Book of Mormon during the Old Testament era.
+Yet the word never appears in the Hebrew Old Testament, and the word Messiah is only used twice.
+The word anti-Christ is also used in the Book of Mormon, 76 years before the birth of Christ.

-How is it that Book of Mormon peoples were calling themselves Christians when Christ is the Greek equivalent of Messiah, and would not have been known to Nephi?
-Even Mormonism Unvailed recognized this problem in 1834, suggesting “To give credit to the pretense that Nephi, living 600 years before the Christian era, could, or would, have had the name of Jesus and John revealed in preference to any other prophet, is repugnant to common sense…” (Mormonism Unvailed, ch.
+How is it that Book of Mormon peoples were calling themselves Christians when the very word Christ is the Greek equivalent of Messiah, and would not have been known to Nephi?
+Even Mormonism Unvailed recognized this problem in 1834, suggesting, “To give credit to the pretense that Nephi, living 600 years before the Christian era, could, or would, have had the name of Jesus and John revealed in preference to any other prophet, is repugnant to common sense…” (Mormonism Unvailed, ch.
 3)